 - 1. Confirm the selection by pressing the [MODE] key - ⇒ The display toggles between [CAL / METHOD] - 2.
 Select the method to be calibrated using the [MODE] key - 3.
-Fill the cuvette up to the 10 ml marking with the standard solution - 4.
+Fill the cuvette up to the 10-ml marking with standard solution, without adding reagents - 4.
 Close the cuvette using the cuvette lid - 5.
-Position the cuvette in the sample chamber - ⇒ Observe the correct positioning of the cuvette - 6.
-Press the key [ZERO/TEST] - ⇒ [METHOD] flashes for approximately 8 seconds.
+Position the cuvette in the sample chamber - Observe the correct positioning of the cuvette - 6. ▶ Press the key [ZERO/TEST] - ⇒ [METHOD] flashes for approximately 8 seconds.